Sholapur Maharashtra, India Travel Guide

 Birdwatching opportunities at Ujani Dam backwaters are heightened during winter for migratory species.

-City green spaces and gardens offer a respite from urban activity.
+City parks and gardens offer a respite from urban activity.

-These spaces are cherished by locals for leisure and community events.
+These spaces are cherished by locals for leisure and events in the community.

 Discover the city's pulse through its bustling commercial areas.